lfurrea/lfurrea.github.com/_posts/2012-09-24-redfone-high-availability-cluster-using-heartbeat.markdown

 ### Configure Cluster Resources

-By making use of the Heartbeat messaging and membership capabilities the resource manager will execute scripts and move resources to its convenience in order to achieve maximum availability of services.
+By making use of the Corosync messaging and membership capabilities the resource manager will execute scripts and move resources to its convenience in order to achieve maximum availability of services.

 This is probably the most cryptic part of the configuration but you can find extensive quality documentation from [Clusterlabs] at [1]